theopendle/ansible-playground/README.md

 This solution takes teh form of two docker containers:

-1. The ansible server: runs ansible and is used to execute the playbooks
+1. The ansible controller: runs ansible and is used to execute the playbooks
 2. The target server: empty CentOS container in to be configured by the ansible playbooks

 ## How to use